Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Mentorship: Trained new members in CAD, machining, and design processes

-Competition Strategy: Coordinated with alliance partners and adapted to field
+Competition Strategy: Coordinated with alliance partners and adapted to

 conditions